-Excise tax payments have been made in certain overseas tax jurisdictions despite the Company's view that it should be exempt.
-These amounts are expected to be recovered in due course, and have therefore been recorded as a non-current receivable (Note 9).
+Excise tax payments have been made in certain overseas tax jurisdictions despite the Company's view that up to March 31, 2018 it should be exempt.
+These amounts are expected to be recovered in due course, and have therefore been recorded as a non-current receivable (Note 8).
 Should the amounts ultimately not be recovered, they would be expensed.